Under California law, all employers have a legal obligation to pay their employees their final paycheck.

 The final paycheck consists of the entire amount of wages earned since the last paycheck.

-How long you must wait for your final paycheck depends on whether your employer terminated your position or you voluntarily quit.
+How long you must wait for your final paycheck in California depends on whether your employer terminated your position or you voluntarily quit.

 As a California employee, you have rights regarding any delays or failure to provide your final paycheck.